top of page

 📖 A Legacy of Love - Mekici (Mekitsa) Recipe

-This recipe is one of those that connects generations—it’s not just fried dough; it’s a symbol of care, warmth, and togetherness.
+This recipe connects generations.
+It’s not just fried dough; it’s a symbol of care, warmth, and togetherness.
 Each bite reminds me of my roots, my grandma’s laughter, and the stories shared around her kitchen table.
 Now it’s your turn to carry on the tradition—make a batch, and share it with someone you love.